thinkst/canarytokens-docker/README.md

 What's new?
 -----------
 We are going to track some new features/additions here so that it is quick and easy to see what has been recently added.

+- we now have slack support.
+When you supply a webhook, you simply supply your slack webhook url.
+(Thanks to @shortstack).

 - we have added a new environment variable to `frontend.env` called `CANARY_AWSID_URL` which allows you to specify a private or different url for the AWS ID token.
 This means you can easily change between accounts.
 (2018-10-17)